-Note: If IDL bit and PD bit are set simultaneously, the SH79M083A enters Power-Down mode.
+Note: If IDL bit and PD bit are set simultaneously, the SH88F2051A/4051A enters Power-Down mode.
 The CPU will not go in Idle mode when exiting from Power-Down mode, and the hardware will clear both IDL & PD bit after exit form Power-Down mode.

-There are two ways to exit the Power-Down mode:
+There are three ways to exit the Power-Down mode:

-- (1) An active external Interrupt such as INT0, INT1 & INT2 will make SH79M083A exit Power-Down mode.
+- (1) An active external Interrupt such as INT0, INT1 & INT2 will make SH88F2051A/4051A exit Power-Down mode.
 The oscillator will start after interrupt happens, after warm-up time, the clocks to the CPU and peripheral will be restored, the SUSLO register and PD bit in PCON register will be cleared by hardware.
 Program execution resumes with the interrupt service routine.
 After completion of the interrupt service routine, program execution resumes with the instruction immediately following the instruction that activated Power-Down mode. - (2) Reset signal (logic high on the RESET pin, WDT RESET if enabled, LVR REST if enabled).
-This will restore the clock to the CPU after warm-up time, the SUSLO register and the PD bit in PCON register will be cleared by hardware, finally the SH79M083A will be reset.
+This will restore the clock to the CPU after warm-up time, the SUSLO register and the PD bit in PCON register will be cleared by hardware, finally the SH88F2051A/4051A will be reset.
 And the program will execute from address 0000H.
-The RAM will keep unchanged and the SFR value might be changed according to different function module.
+The RAM will keep unchanged and the SFR value might be changed according to different function module. - (3) CMP Interrupt will make SH88F2051A/4051A exit Power-Down mode.
+The oscillator will start after interrupt happens, after warm-up time, the clocks to the CPU and peripheral will be restored, the SUSLO register and PD bit in PCON register will be cleared by hardware.
+Program execution resumes with the interrupt service routine.
+After completion of the interrupt service routine, program execution resumes with the instruction immediately following the instruction that activated Power-Down mode.